 from 135 rub.

-The duration of the course of treatment is 7 days.
-After that, the same break is made.
+The duration of treatment is 7 days.
+After this, the same break is taken.
 Then the course of treatment is repeated.

 Previously, the main treatment for dysentery was fasting.
-Subsequently, this method was considered inappropriate.
-Moreover, experts have found that fasting contributes to the weakening of the child's body.
-Modern medicine recommends that you start feeding your baby immediately after vomiting stops.
-However, you do not need to force the child to eat.
+This method was subsequently considered inappropriate.
+Moreover, experts have found that fasting weakens the child’s body.
+Modern medicine recommends starting to feed the baby immediately after vomiting stops.
+However, there is no need to force your child to eat.
 He is fed if he asks or does not resist.
-You need to start eating with smaller portions.
+You need to start eating food with reduced portions.

-The required amount of food is achieved by increasing the number of meals.
+The required volume of food is achieved by increasing the number of meals.
 If the child is bottle-fed, it is recommended to replace the milk formula with fermented milk.
-Children older than one year are fed mainly with cereals:
+Children over one year of age are fed mainly with cereals:

 • rice;